-Persons conducting a business or undertaking and self-employed persons must, so far as is reasonably practicable, identify all hazards and eliminate any risks associated with the use of plant, such as EWPs, in a workplace.
+Persons conducting a business or undertaking and self-employed persons must, so far as is reasonably practicable, identify all hazards and eliminate any risks associated with the use of EWPs in a workplace.

 - substitution: does the EWP provide the highest level of protection?
 For example, can the task be done from a scaffold instead of an EWP?

 - engineering controls: for example, can an EWP with an operator protective device/secondary guarding, such as a physical barrier or pressure sensing device, be used for the task?
 If hiring an EWP this may require advance notice to the hirer.

 - a combination of control measures.